bencodezen/vue-enterprise-boilerplate/docs/development.md

 # Generate a new Vuex module with adjacent unit test
 yarn new module

+# Generate a new utility function with adjacent unit test
+yarn new util

 # Generate a new end-to-end spec
 yarn new e2e
 ```